bovinemagnet/FakeSMTP/README.md

 It is licensed under the very free BSD or GPL license, whichever you prefer.

+## Latest Updates

+- **Java 21 Support**: The application has been updated to use Java 21 with modernized dependencies
+- **Cross-platform Compatibility**: Replaced deprecated Apple Java Extensions with standard Java APIs
+- **Updated Dependencies**: All major dependencies have been updated to their latest stable versions
+- **Documentation**:
+  - [Quick Start Guide](QUICK_START.md) - Get up and running quickly
+  - [Migration Guide](MIGRATION_JAVA21.md) - Detailed Java 21 upgrade information

 Requirements
 ------------

-You need Java JVM 1.6 or newer installed on your machine.
+You need Java JVM 21 or newer installed on your machine.

 If you are on a "Unix-like" machine (Mac, GNU/Linux, BSD...), you may have to be "root" to start the port `25`, otherwise, try another port >= `1024`.